zhaodwahu/LSGL/README.md

 # LSGL
-code of LSGL
-# mirflickr data set larger than 25mb cannot be uploaded temporarily
+code of LSGL: mirflickr data set larger than 25mb cannot be uploaded temporarily